 Capistrano is an open source and also a free tool that is solely used to run scripts on multiple server environments and its main use is to deploy web applications.
 It is an open source tool as mentioned earlier but is written totally in Ruby.
 The documentation for this stool (Capistrano) boasts of its script-ability, its sane and expressive APIs.

 Following are some of the advantages of using Capistrano, let us now take a look at each and every one of them:

 JuJu was formerly known as Ensemble, is an open source service orchestration management tool that was developed by the company who are behind Ubuntu themselves (Canonical Ltd.).
-It is a modelling tool that focuses completely on reducing the operation overhead by providing features as like quicker deployments, configurations, scaling and integrating and performing operational tasks on a plethora of public / private cloud services.
-Alongside to the Cloud deployments, the same thing can be achieved for the Servers and local container based deployments as well.
+It is a modeling tool that focuses completely on reducing the operation overhead by providing features as like quicker deployments, configurations, scaling and integrating and performing operational tasks on a plethora of public/private cloud services.
+Alongside to the Cloud deployments, the same thing can be achieved for the Servers and local container-based deployments as well.

 Following are some of the advantages of using JuJu, let us now take a look at each and every one of them:

 Travis CI has the ability to sync with your GitHub account and there on allows you to test automatically and also enables deployment.
 Travis CI is an open source Continuous Integration (CI) tool that services free of cost and are hosted on GitHub.
 Since that it is a hosted, it can easily be believed that it is platform independent.
 It is free for all open-source projects.
 Build and test runs are automatically triggered for every code commit that happens to a GitHub repository.
 Configuring Travis CI is done by putting a file that is named *.travis.yml to the root directory of your GitHub repository.
 This file contains all the actionable data that will be verified and validated whenever an execution of a job or a build happens.